dlshle/whub/README.md

 * Separation of client access layer and service layer(service and service provider management)
   * Client request to access layer, access layer proxies the request to service layer, service will then handle the request
   * Service provider connects to the service layer directly to maintain continues connection
+  * What's the benefits of this compared to sidecars?
 * Client SDK for other languages(Java, ~~TypeScript~~, Rust)
-* Supporting HTTP Client connection(HTTP health check, HTTP based RPC via Flatbuffers)
+* Supporting HTTP Client connection(HTTP health check, ~~HTTP based RPC via Flatbuffers~~)
 * UDP connection
 * WebRTC supports
 * Distributed server
+  * Use ETCD for common state sharing(services, connections?, etc)
 * If possible, one listener for all protocols
+  * Rewriting net.Listener?